AWS Big Data Blog

 |To monitor general traffic levels, you can use any numeric field like response code or bytes sent to count the number of log entries per detector interval||None, use numeric value itself||count (value_count) – simply counts the number of documents that have a value for this field|

-IT teams can use the anomaly detection feature of Amazon ES to implement proactive monitoring and alerting for applications and infrastructure logs.
+IT teams can use the anomaly detection feature of Amazon OpenSearch Service to implement proactive monitoring and alerting for applications and infrastructure logs.
 Anyone with basic scripting or programming skills should be able to implement the log preprocessing techniques discussed in this post—you don’t need to have in-depth knowledge of ML or data science.
-The anomaly detection feature is available in Amazon OpenSearch domains running Elasticsearch version 7.4 or later.
+The anomaly detection feature is available in Amazon OpenSearch Service domains running Elasticsearch version 7.4 or later.
 To get started, see Anomaly detection in Amazon OpenSearch Service.

 About the Author